NCNM Board of Directors

 The Board of Directors meets three times each year: starting with the Annual Meeting, which is held in the fall, prior to November 15; the winter/spring meeting is held in February or March; and the final meeting for the year is the Board retreat held at the end of June, in conjunction with the College’s commencement ceremony.

 Executive Committee (Voting Members)

-Ellen Goldsmith, MSOM, LAc, LMT, Board Secretary, Chair Board Development Committee
+Ellen Goldsmith, MSOM, Board Chair

-Ms. Goldsmith graduated from NCNM in 1999 with a Master of Science degree in Oriental Medicine, and is in private practice in Portland, Oregon.
+Ms. Goldsmith graduated from NCNM in 1999 with a Master of Science in Oriental Medicine, and is in private practice in Portland, Ore.
 She is an adjunct faculty member in the Classical Chinese Medicine department at NCNM.
 Ms. Goldsmith served from 2001–2004 as a committee member for the Acupuncture Advisory Committee to the Board of Medical Examiners for the State of Oregon.